Gladstone Adams

-Captain Gladstone Adams (16 May 1880 – 26 July 1966) was a professional photographer and chairman of Whitley Bay Urban District Council, and is one of several people claimed to have invented the windscreen wiper (known in the United States as the windshield wiper).
+Captain Gladstone Adams (16 May 1880 – 26 July 1966) was a professional photographer, inventor and chairman of Whitley Bay Urban District Council, and is one of several people claimed to have invented the windscreen wiper (known in the United States as the windshield wiper).

 Early life and career

-He was born in Newcastle upon Tyne and attended Gosforth Academy.
+He was born in Newcastle upon Tyne, England and attended Gosforth Academy.
 Adams served an apprenticeship in Tynemouth with photographer William Auty.
 He opened his own studio in 1904.

 Windscreen wiper

 In April 1908, Adams drove to Crystal Palace Park in a 1904 Darracq-Charron motorcar to see Newcastle United play against Wolverhampton Wanderers in the FA Cup final.
 It was such a novelty to see a car in those days that it was put into a car showroom window while he was there, because so many people wanted to see it.
 On the way back from the cup final, snow kept getting on the windscreen and Gladstone had to keep getting out of the car to clear it.
 This experience led to his invention of a windscreen wiper.
 In April 1911, Gladstone patented his design for a windscreen wiper with Sloan & Lloyd Barnes, patent agents of Liverpool.
 Gladstone's version of the windscreen wiper was never manufactured, however.
 His original prototype can be seen in Newcastle's Discovery Museum.